Moongazing/Moongazing/README.md

-- 👋 Hi, I’m @Moongazing
+- 👋 Hi, I’m Tunahan Ali Öztürk
 - 👀 I’m interested in C#,Pyhton,OOP,SQL
-- 🌱 I’m currently learning eBA
+- 🌱 I’m currently learning eBA,BIMSER COZUM develop this language,they using c# behind the eBA.
 - 📫 How to reach me twitter/moongazng2 or i have linkedin link on my profile.

 <!---
 Moongazing/Moongazing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.